Are you tired of being robbed by traders and marketers on a regularly basis? Then you need to rev up your negotiation skills like the expert hagglers.

 3. Be Patient

 Negotiators are very patient.
-If my mother in-law was the impatient type; always in a hurry, she would have ended up buying that fabric for that amount.
+If the elderly woman was the impatient type; always in a hurry, she would have ended up buying that fabric for that amount.
 So never be in a hurry when you are going out to purchase anything.
 Devote your time for that purpose.
 Haggle patiently and watch yourself win.

 4. Study the Market